NVIDIA/nvbench/docs/best_practices.md

   - Failure (diff > min_noise):  0
 ```

 We can see that the performance of the two approaches is essentially the same.

+(wanted to mention users can also use the json file to trace regressions in CI)

 ---